1. Give the term for the evaporation of water from leaves.

 Answer

-4. Is the leaf a system ?
+4. Which of the following correctly describes the leaf in a plant ?

 Answer